mhuap/tweet-img/README.md

 # tweet-img

-Generate image from tweet
+Generate an image from tweet.

-Built on Next.js with scraping on Google Cloud Functions.
+Built on Next.js using Twitter API and deployed on Vercel.

 ## Development
 ```